quang-do-se/aws-certs/devops/tmp/study.md

 - When the requirement is to process data or stream data in NEAR REAL TIME, `Kinesis` must be strongly considered.
 "REAL TIME" usually points to `Kinesis`.

+- Secret rotation will require `Secrets Manager`. `Parameter Store` can also store secrets for a reduced cost but without rotation.

 - Lambda has a timeout of 15 minutes.

-- Secret rotation will require `Secrets Manager`. `Parameter Store` can also store secrets for a reduced cost but without rotation.
+- Lambda has a max concurrent execution of `1,000`, while API gateway has a max concurrent execution of `10,000`.

 ----------